Dilated Peoples

-Dilated Peoples is an American Los Angeles-based hip hop trio, composed of rapper and record producer Evidence, rapper Rakaa, and Beat Junkies deejay and record producer DJ Babu.
+Dilated Peoples is an American Los Angeles-based hip-hop trio, composed of rapper and record producer Evidence, rapper Rakaa, and Beat Junkies deejay and record producer DJ Babu.
 The group is better known in the UK, where they reached the Top 40 of the UK Singles Chart with two tracks, "This Way" and "Worst Comes to Worst".
 Their songs were featured in the 2003 video games Need for Speed: Underground and NBA Street Vol. 2, as well as MLB 06: The Show.

 History

-Dilated Peoples began when DJ Babu (from the DJ crew Beat Junkies), Evidence, and Rakaa joined in 1992 and released "Third Degree" (1997) on ABB Records, developing their material in the underground hip hop community.
+Dilated Peoples was formed in 1992 by DJ Babu (from the DJ crew Beat Junkies), Evidence, and Rakaa.
+They released "Third Degree" in 1997 on ABB Records, developing their material in the underground hip-hop community.
 They had previously recorded an album titled Imagery, Battle Hymns & Political Poetry (1995) that was never released, although many fans still have it on bootlegged tapes.
 The group eventually signed with Capitol Records and released The Platform (2000).

 The second album, Expansion Team, was released in 2001 led by the Alchemist–produced "Worst Comes to Worst," which utilized a vocal sample from Mobb Deep's "Survival of the Fittest" and a musical sample from William Bell's "I Forgot to be Your Lover".
 Expansion Team debuted at number 8 on the US Billboard R&B Albums chart and number 36 on the Billboard 200.
+The music video for Worst Comes to Worst includes a shot recorded at the World Trade Center four days before the 9/11 attacks in which the group used a World Trade Centre office worker on their lunch break as a character in the scene.
 The group's third album, Neighborhood Watch, was released in 2004 and debuted at number 55 on the Billboard 200, selling 143,000 copies in the United States.
 In addition to the Kanye West-produced single, "This Way," it featured the singles "Who's Who?" and "Sorry?
 OK", which were also included as tracks on the Need for Speed: Underground and SSX 3 soundtracks, and peaked at number 35 on the UK Singles Chart.
 The fourth album, 20/20, was released in 2006; the debut single, "Back Again", was featured on the Fight Night Round 3 soundtrack.
 This is the third EA Games soundtrack on which the group has been featured.
 "Back Again" is also featured on Sony's MLB 06: The Show.
 In 2012, they collaborated with PlatinumGames to record the track "This is Madness" for the credits of the beat-'em-up video game, Anarchy Reigns.
 20/20 was the group's "farewell" album on Capitol Records, ending a four album recording contract.
-They also work with the underground hip hop group, Global Warning, who originated in Anaheim.
+They also work with the underground hip-hop group, Global Warning, who originated in Anaheim.